websanova/vue-auth/README.md

 ### v2.9.x-beta

+* Fix issues with refresh not authenticating when globally setting `fetchData.enabled` to `false`.
 * Fix using `loginData.fetchUser` to still authenticate without user.
 * Fix refresh / user fetch on app reload (browser refresh).
 It will now run sequentially in case the token is expired forcing a refresh first.
 * Add refresh `refreshData.interval` property for automatic refresh fetches.
 Default to 30s.
 Set to 0 for none.